Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Preference Robust Ordinal Priority Approach

-It is worth noting that when the worst-case utility function $u_{ij}^{K*}$ for all experts and attributes $(i,j) \in \mathcal{I}\times\mathcal{J}$ reduce to rank order centroid weights, and the ambiguity set for attribute rankings are discrete scenario, OPA-PR recovers the OPA-R proposed by \citet{M.A.D22}. \begin{theorem} Given the elicited the worst-case utility function $u_{ij}^{K*}$ and attribute ranking $\underline{s}_{ij}$ for all experts and attributes $(i,j) \in \mathcal{I} \times \mathcal{J}$, the closed-form solution of second-stage problem of OPA-PR is
+The optimal weights $\tilde{w}_{ijr}^{*}$ are then mapped to $w_{ijk}^{*}$ according to alternative rankings under attributes by experts, with Equation (\ref{eq-05}) calculating the final weights for experts, attributes, and alternatives.
+Notably, when the worst-case utilities $\tilde{U}_{ijr}^{*}$ for all experts and attributes $(i,j) \in \mathcal{I}\times\mathcal{J}$ reduce to rank order centroid weights, and the ambiguity set for attribute rankings are discrete scenario or box-based, OPA-PR recovers the OPA-R proposed by \citet{M.A.D22}.